 Paid Time-off Benefits

 Vacation: All full-time (40 hrs/wk), regular employees shall be credited with vacation leave per the following schedule.
 Part-time regular employees shall accrue vacation leave in an amount proportionate to that which would be accrued for full-time employment.
+The maximum accrual for vacation leave is three hundred and sixty (360) hours.
 MAPPS (Management, Administrative, and Professional Personnel) employees are also eligible for Administrative Leave.

 |Length of Service||Accrual/pp||Days/year|